On Track : Reading Railways - Past, Present and Future

 The sun shone brightly on the Monday morning after Henry West’s funeral.
 A day which witnessed an event that changed Reading’s fortunes forever.
 The official opening of the railway station at Reading was a monumental occasion in the history of the town, heralding the dawn of the modern industrial age.

 From the early hours people from the surrounding countryside came flocking into town to watch the first trains arrive.
 Friar Street and Forbury Hill were thronged with sightseers.
 At six o’clock the very first train, pulled by the engine ‘Fire Fly’, set out for Paddington and throughout the rest of the day a total of seventeen trains were seen arriving and departing.
 The fastest journey to London recorded that day was 1 hour and 5 minutes.
 The previously sleepy market town would never be quite the same again!

-Exactly 175 years after these events, Reading Museum has started a programme of research into the past, present and future of the railways in Reading that will culminate in the exhibition set to open in May 2016 as part of Reading’s Year of Culture.
+Exactly 175 years after these events, Reading Museum's programme of research into the past, present and future of the railways in Reading culminated in the On Track exhibition that opened in May 2016 as part of Reading’s Year of Culture.

-Reading’s associations with significant figures in the history of the railways will be featured in the exhibition, which will also look at long forgotten railway lines and the passions of Reading railway enthusiasts; their model making and train spotting hobbies.
+Reading’s associations with significant figures in the history of the railways featured in the exhibition, which also looked at long forgotten railway lines and the passions of Reading railway enthusiasts; their model making and train spotting hobbies.

 Reading’s new station with its European style architecture gives a real glimpse of the future but the railway has long been at the heart of Reading’s life and livelihood.
 It’s a place of goodbyes and hellos, lost luggage, missed connections and brief encounters.